 A subsidiary of LICT owns a 25% partnership interest in a cellular telephone provider in Northern California, California RSA #2.
-As of December 31, 2015 and 2014, the carrying value of the equity ownership in the partnership was \$3.7 million and \$4.3 million, respectively.
+As of December 31, 2016 and 2015, the carrying value of the equity ownership in the partnership was \$3.8 million and \$3.7 million, respectively.

-In April 2014, WAPSI Wireless, LLC., in which a subsidiary of LICT owned a 14.29% interest, sold substantially all of its assets and distributed the cash proceeds to its shareholders.
+In April 2014, WAPSI Wireless, LLC, in which a subsidiary of LICT owned a 14.29% interest, sold substantially all of its assets and distributed the cash proceeds to its shareholders.
 The LICT subsidiary received \$875,000 and recognized a pre-tax gain of approximately \$188,000.
-In February 2015 the LICT subsidiary received approximately \$124,000 as the final distribution from WAPSI Wireless.
+In 2015, the LICT subsidiary received approximately \$124,000 as the final distribution from WAPSI Wireless.

-Undistributed earnings of companies accounted for using the equity method that are included in consolidated retained earnings are \$4.6 million and \$4.4 million in December 31, 2015 and 2014.
+Undistributed earnings of companies accounted for using the equity method that are included in consolidated retained earnings are \$3.1 million and \$3.4 million as of December 31, 2016 and 2015.